-2006-2007 estimate 2007-2008 estimate 2008-2009 estimate Increase in instructional fee 6.4% 6.55% 6.25% Undergraduate fee index value \$ 85.08 \$ 90.65 \$ 96.32 Cost of ★3 courses in Arts or Science \$510.48 \$543.23 \$577.92
+Increase in instructional fee 4.1%

+Undergraduate fee index value \$85.02

+Cost of ★3 courses in Arts or Science \$510.12

-\ International student fees include an International Student Differential Fee which could range from 157% to 220% higher than these estimates.
+Undergraduate International student fees include an International Student Differential Fee.

-The Student Services Registration and Transcript, Athletics and Recreation, and Health Services fees are indexed to the Consumer Price Index.
+The Student Services, Registration and Transcript, Athletics and Recreation, and Health Services fees are indexed to the Annual Average Alberta Consumer Price Index (September to August).